Pattern-Equivariant Homology: Introduction

+So whilst the PE homology gives a curious alternative way of visualising PE invariants, the ePE homology provides a new invariant to the ePE cohomology, or the \v{C}ech cohomology of the associated space $\Omega_\mf{T}^0$ (defined in \cite{BDHS10}, or see Subsection \ref{subsec: Rotational Tiling Spaces}).
+We shall show in forthcoming work \cite{Wal16} how this new invariant may naturally be incorporated into a spectral sequence converging to the \v{C}ech cohomology of the `Euclidean hull' $\Omega_\mf{T}^{\text{rot}}$ (see Subsection \ref{subsec: Rotational Tiling Spaces}) of a two-dimensional tiling.
+The only potentially non-trivial map of this spectral sequence has a very simple description in terms of the local combinatorics of the tiling.
+This procedure dovetails conveniently with the methods that we shall introduce in Section \ref{sec: PE Homology of Hierarchical Tilings} to efficiently compute the \v{C}ech cohomology of Euclidean hulls of hierarchical tilings, leading to some new computations on the cohomologies of these spaces.

+We show how the ePE homology, ePE cohomology and rotationally invariant part of the PE cohomology are related for a two-dimensional tiling in Theorem \ref{thm: rotationally invariant triangle} and give the corresponding calculations for the Penrose kite and dart tilings.
+In general, over rational coefficients all three are canonically isomorphic, but over integral coefficients the canonical map from the ePE cohomology to the rotationally invariant part of the PE cohomology is rarely an isomorphism.
+It turns out that this map naturally factorises through the ePE homology.
+In some sense, the ePE homology adds extra cycles to the ePE cohomology.

+The techniques that we present are not limited to tilings of Euclidean space.
+In Subsection \ref{subsec: Generalising} we introduce the notion of a \emph{system of internal symmetries}, which neatly encodes the necessary data required to define PE cohomology and various other related constructions.
+This allows us, for example, to apply the same techniques to non-Euclidean tilings, such as the combinatorial pentagonal tilings \cite{BowSte97} of Bowers and Stephenson.

-In \S\ref{sec: PE Homology of Hierarchical Tilings} we present a method of computation for the PE homology of a hierarchical tiling, along with some worked through examples.
-The method is applicable to a broad range of tilings, including Euclidean `mixed substitution tilings' (see \cite{GahMal13}) but also non-Euclidean examples, such as Bowers and Stephenson's combinatorial pentagonal tilings (see \cite{BowSte97} and \S\ref{Pentagonal}).
-The `approximant homology groups' of the computation and the `connecting maps' between them have a direct description in terms of the combinatorics of the star-patches.
-In \cite{Gon11}, Gon\c{c}alves used the duals of these approximant chain complexes for a computation of the $K$--theory of the $C^*$--algebra of the stable equivalence relation of a substitution tiling.
-Our method of computation of the PE homology groups seems to confirm the observation there of a certain duality between these $K$--groups and the $K$--theory of the tiling space.
+In Section \ref{sec: PE Homology of Hierarchical Tilings} we change tack by considering the problem of how to actually compute the PE homology for certain examples.
+The PE homology formalism naturally leads to a simple, and efficient method of computation for invariants of a hierarchical tilings which is closely related to that of Barge, Diamond, Hunton and Sadun \cite{BDHS10}.
+The descriptions of the PE and ePE homology groups that appear in this paper for the Penrose kite and dart tilings are made possible through this method of calculation.
+The method is directly applicable to a broad range of tilings, including `mixed substitution tilings' (see \cite{GahMal13}) but also non-Euclidean examples, such as the pentagonal tilings of Bowers and Stephenson mentioned above.
+The `approximant homology groups' of the computation and the `connecting maps' between them have a direct description in terms of the combinatorics of the star patches, making it highly amenable to computer implementation.
+In \cite{Gon11}, Gon\c{c}alves used the duals of these approximant chain complexes for a computation of the $K$-theory of the $C^*$-algebra of the stable equivalence relation of a substitution tiling.
+Our method of computation of the PE homology groups seems to confirm the observation there of a certain duality between these $K$-groups and the $K$-theory of the tiling space.